CrazyCloudCraft/wikitest/Commands.md

 ----
 #### `/papi ecloud enable`
 **Description**:
-Enables the connection to the ECloud
+Enables the connection to the eCloud

 ----
 #### `/papi ecloud info`